-The City of Socorro's unemployment rate of 3.4% is slightly lower than both the City of El Paso's rate at 3.9% and the State's rate of 4.0%.
+The City of Socorro's unemployment rate as of April 2024 of 4.2% is slightly higher than both the City of El Paso's rate at 3.9% and the State's rate of 3.5%.
 This suggests that Socorro is relatively stable economically, especially in comparison of broader regional metrics.
-New industries and employers coming to Socorro highlights potential economic growth and diversification.
+New industries and employers coming to Socorro highlight potential economic growth and diversification.
 Providing well-paying jobs within the City can further decrease the unemployment rate and improve the overall economic well-being of the community.
 As Socorro attracts new industries, there is an opportunity to focus on workforce development to ensure residents are qualified for these new jobs.
 Currently, the top employment sectors are: